sentenial/developer-docs/pages/prodNuapay/np_createdirectdebit.md

 When creating a Direct Debit against a Bacs DDI, please note:

-* The Payment Reference (`endToEndId`) will be automatically applied to your Direct Debit payment (if you do not want to provide this reference manually).
-* If you do want to specify a Payment Reference, the `endToEndId` value that you provide must conform to the following rules:
-  * It must be at least 6 alphanumeric characters in length and cannot exceed a total of 18 characters.
-  * It should only be composed of upper-case characters.
+* Your payment must include a reference that includes your DDI (the Core Reference).
+Note that the reference you provide:
   * **IMPORTANT!
-It must include the `mandateId` i.e. the DDI reference as its initial characters**; so if your DDI Reference (`mandateId`) is ``ABCDEF123`` then valid `endToEndId` values would be `ABCDEF123-01`, `ABCDEF12302`, `ABCDEF123/456`, for example.
+Must include the `mandateId` i.e. the DDI reference as its initial characters**; so if your DDI Reference (`mandateId`) is ``ABCDEF123`` then valid reference values would be `ABCDEF123-01`, `ABCDEF12302`, `ABCDEF123/456`, for example.
+If required you may simply always provide the same reference:  ``ABCDEF123``.
+  * Must be at least 6 alphanumeric characters in length and cannot exceed a total of 18 characters.
+  * Cannot begin with `DDIC` (this is reserved for PSP use).
+  * Should only be composed of upper-case characters.

+* If you don't pass a reference, Nuapay will automatically generate one for you and store the DDI Reference as the `structuredRemittanceInformation.reference`.
+A unique `endToEndId` is also generated.
+* If you you provide an `endToEndId` this will be saved as the `structuredRemittanceInformation.reference` subject to a duplicate check.
+* If an `endToEndId` and a `structuredRemittanceInformation.reference` are provided in your request, the `structuredRemittanceInformation.reference` is used as the DDI (Core) Reference.
+* If you only provide a `structuredRemittanceInformation.reference`, Nuapay will generate an `endToEndId` and the `structuredRemittanceInformation.reference` is used as the Core Reference.
 * The following non-alphanumeric characters are supported and may be used in the `endToEndId` identifier:
   * Full stop(.)
   * Slash (/)